John J. Gibbons Moot Court Competition

 About the Competition

+Registration for this Competition has reached full capacity.
+To be put on the waitlist, please contact Jodi Anne Hudson.
 Schools will be invited to participate in the order in which the entry forms are received.
-A team may complete the online entry form here beginning Monday, November 20, 2017.
-We will then hold a spot for your team until December 22, 2017 in order for your entry fee to be processed.
+A team may complete the online entry form beginning Monday, November 26, 2018.
+We will then hold a spot for your team until December 28, 2018 in order for your entry fee to be processed.
 If we have not received your entry fee, and have not heard from you concerning the status of payment, we will then invite wait-listed teams to participate.
 Of course, you may pay by credit card at the time of on-line registration.

 For questions concerning the Competition, kindly contact Professor Jodi Anne Hudson at [email protected] or at 973-642-8953.
 Research assistants can be reached at 973-642-8220.

 Please address all correspondence/monies to: Professor Jodi Anne Hudson Director, Interscholastic Moot Court Board, The Gibbons Competition, Seton Hall University School of Law, One Newark Center, Newark, NJ 07102-5210

 SETON HALL UNIVERSITY SCHOOL OF LAW | One Newark Center Jodi Anne Hudson Director, Interscholastic Moot Court Board and Adjunct Professor of Law Seton Hall School of Law 973-642-8953 973-642-8500 x8220